jstpierref/coveo_backend_test/README.md

 ## How it works: the indexer

+General city data are stored in memory in a hash table and the search index itself uses a trie data structure, which ensures fast lookups.

 ## How it works: the score

+Multiple criterias are used to obtained a general search score for each suggestion given a keyword `q`:
-* length: based query keyword and index keyword respective length.
-The score is higher if query and found keyword have similar length
+* Length: based query keyword and index keyword respective length.
+The score is higher if query and found keyword have similar length.
+The score is obtained via len(query_word)/len(index_keyword) and it is allways between 0 and 1.
-* type: The score is higher if query corresponds to an official name (`name`) than an alternative name (`alt_name`) or a subname of city name (`sub_name`) in the index (e.g.: 'york' is a subname of 'new-york').
+* Type: The score is higher if query corresponds to an official name (`name`, score: 1.) than an alternative name (`alt_name`, score: 0.5) or a subname of city name (`sub_name`, score: 0.5) in the index (e.g.: 'york' is a subname of 'new-york').
-* position: based on query keyword position in index keyword.
-If query is a subname of a city name, gives higher score if the substring is located at the beginning of city name (e.g.: 'new' and 'york' have positions 0 and 1 respectively in 'new-york')
+* Position: based on query keyword position in index keyword.
+If query is a subname of a city name, gives higher score if the substring is located at the beginning of city name (e.g.: 'new' and 'york' have positions 0 and 1 respectively in 'new-york').
+The score is obtained via 1/(position+1), so it is allways between between 0 and 1.

-* Distance between points is first calculated in km, assuming the Earth is a perfect sphere, and a simple math.exp(-d/300) is applied.
+* Geographical distance: a distance in km is calculated between query coordinates and index keyword coordinates and a simple math.exp(-d/300) operation is applied to to get a score between 0 and 1.

+If geographical coordinates are given, the score is calculated as:
+`score = 0.3*length_score + 0.1*type_score + 0.1*position_socre + 0.5*geo`
+And if it not the case the score is obtained via:
+`score = 0.4*length_score + 0.3*type_score + 0.3*position_socre`

+Many of those choices are heuristics, therefore subjective.
+One improvement would to optimized the implied functions and parameters according to some preferred behaviors.

 ### Build, test and run locally
 Install and create a virtual environement